-Jess is our newest team member in the office.
 Jess has worked in administration and accounts roles for the last seven years.
 In particular, she has held self-managing roles with a multi-sited nationwide business in New Zealand, and an international relations role for a private clinic in London.
 Jess also has qualifications in applied business practices and interior design.

 © Mobile Health 2019